gmcmacran/altForm/README.md

 altForm provides alternative formulations of standard distributions.
 All functions are parameterized by mu.
 Sigma and size are included where appropriate.
 For some distributions, this is the typical parameterization (i.e. normal).
-For others, this parameterization is new (i. e. gamma).
+For others, this parameterization is uncommon (i. e. gamma).
 This package is a work in progress.
 At the moment, probability density functions and cumulative density functions are implemented and tested.

 - Bernoulli
   - pdf